craighillelson/aws-mla-c01-prep/README.md

 - **Overfitting**: model learns the training data too well, including noise and outliers, leading to poor generalization on new data
 - **S3 Partitioning**: Apache hive-like storage patterns that may be defined in Athena
 - **Scaling**: adjusting the range or distribution of features
+- **Underfitting**: model is too simple to capture the underlying patterns in the data, leading to poor performance on both training and new data